Appearance of the Holy Cross

 What [Jesus] is saying is this, “Cast out from yourselves the malice and wrath and envy and hatred which has without cause been conceived against me, then there is nothing to hinder you from knowing that my words are indeed the words of God.
 For at present these things cast a darkness over you, and destroy the light of right judgment, while if you remove them this shall no longer be your case.”

 To live authentically is to keep on the path on which we are placed at baptism.
-It is a life during which we continually need to be cleansed with repentance and in which we regularly need to recall and fulfill our baptismal vows:
+It is to “walk in the light as he is in the light.”
+(I John 1:7) It is a life during which we continually need to be cleansed with confession (confessing sin, our faith, the Gospel), and repentance (turning toward the Light), and in which we regularly need to recall and fulfill our baptismal vows:

 For courage to struggle and triumph over the Adversary, for strength to keep the commandments that enjoin virtuous deeds, for perfect discipline and for the exercise of godliness, to the end that being enlightened in mind he/she may live in this world for the salvation of his/her soul…and may be worthy to enter into the inheritance of the state of the saints.